-- (1) Any person who holds a certificate of registration or other authorisation contemplated in this bylaw must ensure that the premises to which the authorisation applies, are equipped with- - (a) subject to the provisions of subsection (6), portable fire extinguishers- - (i) as specified in SANS 1567 (carbon dioxide-type), SANS 810 (dry chemical-type), SANS 1573 (foam-type) and SANS 1571 (transportable-type); - (ii) in such numbers as is appropriate in each section of the premises in accordance with the SANS codes applicable to the flammable substance and risk concerned;
+- (1) Any person who holds a certificate of registration or other authorisation contemplated in this bylaw must ensure that the premises to which the authorisation applies, are equipped with- - (a) subject to the provisions of subsection (6), portable fire extinguishers- - (i) as specified in SANS 1567 (carbon dioxide-type), SANS 810 (dry chemical-type), SANS 1573 (foam-type) and SANS 1571 (transportable-type); and - (ii) in such numbers as is appropriate in each section of the premises in accordance with the SANS codes applicable to the flammable substance and risk concerned; - (b) if applicable, hose reels as specified in SANS 453 (hose reels), that are connected to a water supply- - (i) as contemplated in SANS 10400 (Part W); and - (ii) that enables each hose reel to maintain a minimum flow of 0,5 litres per second at a minimum work pressure of 300 kPa; - (c) if applicable, fire hydrants- - (i) with couplings as specified in SANS 1128 (Part II) (fire-fighting equipment-couplings); and - (ii) in a ratio of at 1 to every 1000 square metres or part thereof. - (d) if applicable, in relation to any above-ground facility, a sprinkler system or dilute system that- - (i) is approved by the chief fire officer; and - (ii) with the exception of temporary storage facilities, is installed in a position indicated in the building plans for the premises. - (2) Notwithstanding the provisions of subsection (1), if the chief fire officer believes that there is any exceptional hazard or risk in respect of the premises concerned, he may- - (a) specify the type of fire extinguisher to be installed; - (b) require that a greater number of fire extinguishers be installed; and

-- (b) if applicable, hose reels as specified in SANS 453 (hose reels), that are connected to a water supply- - (i) as contemplated in SANS 0400 (Part W); and - (ii) that enables each hose reel to maintain a minimum flow of 0,5 litres per second at a minimum work pressure of 300 kPa; - (c) if applicable, fire hydrants- - (i) with couplings as specified in SANS 1128 (Part II) (fire-fighting equipmentcouplings); and - (d) in a ratio of at 1 to every 1000 square metres or part thereof. - (e) if applicable, in relation to any above-ground facility, a sprinkler system or dilute system that- - (i) is approved by the chief fire officer; and - (ii) with the exception of temporary storage facilities, is installed in a position indicated in the building plans for the premises. - (2) Notwithstanding the provisions of subsection (1), if the chief fire officer believes that there is any exceptional hazard or risk in respect of the premises concerned, he may- - (a) specify the type of fire extinguisher to be installed; - (b) require that a greater number of fire extinguishers be installed; and - (c) require that a fire detection or warning system be installed. - (3) The holder of any certificate of registration or other authorisation contemplated in this by-law must ensure that all fire-fighting equipment contemplated in subsection (1)- - (a) is inspected, maintained and serviced to the satisfaction of the chief fire officer - by a competent, registered and appropriately qualified tradesman in accordance with the provisions of SANS 1015 and SANS 1475; - (ii) at least every 12months; - (b) if installed outside the premises, is adequately protected from the weather; and - (c) is positioned prominently or where this is not possible, the position of the fire-fighting equipment is clearly indicated by a symbolic safety sign- - (i) in accordance with the specifications of SANS 1186; and - (ii) to the satisfaction of the chief fire officer. - (4) Any person who contravenes subsections (1), (2) and (3) commits an offence.
+- (c) require that a fire detection or warning system be installed. - (3) The holder of any certificate of registration or other authorisation contemplated in this by-law must ensure that all fire-fighting equipment contemplated in subsection (1)- - (a) is inspected, maintained and serviced at least every 12 months by a competent, registered and appropriately qualified tradesman in accordance with the provisions of SANS 10105 and SANS 1475; - (b) if installed outside the premises, is adequately protected from the weather; and - (c) is positioned prominently or where this is not possible, the position of the fire-fighting equipment is clearly indicated by a symbolic safety sign- - (i) in accordance with the specifications of SANS 1186; and - (ii) to the satisfaction of the chief fire officer.

-65. Amendment to certificate of registration
+69. Amendment to certificate of registration

-(1) The chief fire officer may amend any certificate of registration on application by the holder.
+The chief fire officer may amend any certificate of registration on application by the holder.

-66. Cancellation of certificate of registration
+70. Cancellation of certificate of registration

-(1) The provisions of section 45, read with the necessary changes, apply to any cancellation by the chief fire officer of a certificate of registration.
+The provisions of section 45, read with the necessary changes, apply to any cancellation by the chief fire officer of a certificate of registration.

-67. Renewal of certificate of registration
+71. Renewal of certificate of registration

-(1) Any application for the renewal of a certificate of registration must be submitted to the chief fire officer at least 30 days prior to the expiry date of the certificate.
+Any application for the renewal of a certificate of registration must be submitted to the chief fire officer at least 30 days prior to the expiry date of the certificate.

-68. No authorisation required for certain motor vehicle fuel tanks
+72. No authorisation required for certain motor vehicle fuel tanks

-- (1) No certificate of registration contemplated in section 60(1) or any other authorisation contemplated in this by-law is required in respect of flammable liquids in a fuel tank- - (a) of any motor vehicle; and - (b) of any stationary engine if the volume of the fuel tank does not exceed 1 000 litres.
+- (1) No certificate of registration contemplated in section 64(1) or any other authorisation contemplated in this by-law is required in respect of flammable liquids in a fuel tank- - (a) of any motor vehicle; and - (b) of any stationary engine if the volume of the fuel tank does not exceed 1 000 litres.

-69. Record of certificates of registration
+73. Record of certificates of registration

-(1) The chief fire officer must keep updated records of all premises in respect of which a certificate of registration has been issued, amended or renewed.
+The chief fire officer must keep updated records of all premises in respect of which a certificate of registration has been issued, amended or renewed.